Jakarta Planetarium and Observatory: History

-In 1975, a coudé telescope that was already a property of the institution since the 1964s was installed in a two-floored building not far from the planetarium.
-In 1982, the coudé telescope was moved closer to the present observatory because the land where the telescope stands earlier belongs to another owner.
+In 1975, a coudé telescope that had already been a property of the institution since the 1964s was installed in a two-floored building not far from the planetarium.
+In 1982, the coudé telescope was moved closer to the present observatory because the land where the telescope stood earlier belonged to another owner.

 In 1984, Jakarta Planetarium became officially the Jakarta Planetarium and Observatory.
-In 1991, the building was extended and facilities such as class rooms, were added.
+In 1991, the building was extended and facilities such as classrooms, were added.
 In 1994, a 31 cm star telescope was acquired to replace the older telescope.

 Major renovation and technological upgrade of the planetarium was done in 1996.
 The previous Universal Projector was replaced with the computerized Universarium VIII Projector.
-The material for the domed screen was replaced and the diameter of the dome was reduced from 23 meter to 22 meter.
+The material for the domed screen was replaced and the diameter of the dome was reduced from 23 meters to 22 meters.
 The floor was elevated and terraced.
-The previous central-facing seating configuration was reorganized into a south facing configuration, and the number of seats was reduced from 500 to 320.
+The previous central-facing seating configuration was reorganized into a south-facing configuration, and the number of seats was reduced from 500 to 320.

-In 2010, a Mobile Observatory unit was acquired: a minibus which transport several telescopes e.g. the LUNT 80 mm solar telescope, Vixen VC200 telescope, and a 120 mm refractor.
+In 2010, a Mobile Observatory unit was acquired: a minibus that transports several telescopes e.g. the LUNT 80 mm solar telescope, Vixen VC200 telescope, and a 120 mm refractor.